-One of the keys to this field is the idea that many diseases are due to, or cause, problems within the body's musculoskeletal system, which includes the nerves, muscles, and bones.
+One key idea in this field is that many diseases result from, or cause, problems within the body's musculoskeletal system, which includes nerves, muscles, and bones.
 DOs pay extra attention to how all your body parts work together in order to prevent or treat health issues.
 And they get special training in that.

-It’s hands-on.
-Osteopathic doctors believe that touch can be healing.
+Osteopathic doctors believe touch can be healing.
 All DOs are trained in osteopathic manipulative treatment, sometimes called manual manipulation or OMT.
 That's a hands-on method to help diagnose and treat illnesses.
 Not all DOs use it regularly in their practice, though.